 support parents and carers to understand safe and responsible use of digital technologies and the strategies that can be implemented at home through regular updates in our newsletter and annual information sheets.

-Distribution of school owned devices to students and personal student use of digital technologies at school will only be permitted where students and their parents/carers have completed a signed Acceptable Use Agreement.
+Distribution of school owned devices to students and personal student use of digital technologies at school or home (in circumstances of remote learning) will only be permitted where students and their parents/carers have completed a signed Acceptable Use Agreement.

 It is the responsibility of all students to protect their own password and not divulge it to another person.
-If a student or staff member knows or suspects an account has been used by another person, the account holder must notify [insert relevant role, i.e. classroom teacher, the administration] as appropriate, immediately.
+If a student or staff member knows or suspects an account has been used by another person, the account holder must notify the classroom teacher as appropriate, immediately.

 All messages created, sent or retrieved on the school’s network are the property of the school.
 The school reserves the right to access and monitor all messages and files on the computer system, as necessary and appropriate.
 Communications including text and images may be required to be disclosed to law enforcement and other third parties without the consent of the sender.

 Student behavioural expectations

-[This section should reference your Student Wellbeing and Engagement and Bullying Prevention policies, to reinforce how you propose to respond to inappropriate use of digital technologies, including cyber bullying.
-The text below is included as a sample only, and should be adapted to reference your school’s particular documents and policies].

-When using digital technologies, students are expected to behave in a way that is consistent with Example School’s Statement of Values, Student Wellbeing and Engagement policy, and Bullying Prevention policy.
+When using digital technologies, students are expected to behave in a way that is consistent with Wodonga West Primary School’s Statement of Values, Student Wellbeing and Engagement policy, School Values Matrix, and Bullying Prevention policy & The Federation of Government Schools Digital Technologies Policy.

-When a student acts in breach of the behaviour standards of our school community (including cyberbullying, using digital technologies to harass, threaten or intimidate, or viewing/posting/sharing of inappropriate or unlawful content), Example School will institute a staged response, consistent with our policies and the Department’s Student Engagement and Inclusion Guidelines.
+When a student acts in breach of the behaviour standards of our school community (including cyberbullying, using digital technologies to harass, threaten or intimidate, or viewing/posting/sharing of inappropriate or unlawful content), Wodonga West Primary School will institute a staged response, consistent with our policies and the Department’s Student Engagement and Inclusion Guidelines.

 Breaches of this policy by students can result in a number of consequences which will depend on the severity of the breach and the context of the situation.
 This includes: